 The digital assets that are used as loan collateral are stored in a public Ethereum blockchain to obtain high network security with the use of a non-custodian depository smart contract.
 Because the transactions are broadcasted on a public Ethereum blockchain ledger, the transactions are transparent and auditable by the public.

 On the downside, ETHLend is limited to 1 crypto collateral only – ETH.

-Perhaps one of the youngest and most promising crypto backed loan platforms, YouToken Loan is a service platform with bank accounts in Switzerland.
+Perhaps one of the youngest and most promising crypto-backed loan platforms, YouHodler is a service platform with bank accounts in Switzerland.

-YouToken Loan has its own fund and accepts all major cryptocurrencies as collateral (BTC, ETH, LTC, BCH, XRP, etc.).
-In addition, the platform accepts all major Cards (Visa, MasterCard, Maestro, American Express, etc.) and all major types of web payments (Qiwi, PayPal, Apple Pay, Skrill, etc.).
+YouHodler has its own fund and accepts all major cryptocurrencies as collateral (BTC, ETH, LTC, BCH, XRP, etc.).
+Besides, the platform accepts all major Cards (Visa, MasterCard, Maestro, American Express, etc.) and all major types of web payments (Qiwi, PayPal, Apple Pay, Skrill, etc.).

-Unlike the majority of other crypto backed platforms, YouToken offers transparency and absolutely no hidden fees.
+Unlike the majority of other crypto-backed platforms, YouHodler offers transparency and absolutely no hidden fees.
 No credit checks are required.
-YouToken’s interface is simple and sexy.
+YouHodler’s interface is simple and sexy.

-On the downside, YouToken Loan does NOT serve U.S. citizens, as well as citizens of China and Korea.
+On the downside, YouHodler does NOT serve U.S. citizens, as well as citizens of China and Korea.

-Today, we live in a period of time after the crypto market fell.
+Today, we live in a time after the crypto market fell.
 The demand by crypto investors for instant cash has built the foundation for the crypto loan industry.

 It seems that crypto HODL-ing is an ongoing trend, and one of its symptoms is the rise of crypto loan service platforms.
 Will we see investors still HODL-ing in 2018 and 2019?
 Only patience and time will tell.